Only show these results:

 const Nylas = require('nylas');

-Changes to requests in the Node.js SDK v7
+Changes to requests in v7 Node.js SDK

-There are some new concepts in the Node.js SDK that you may notice when making requests.
 These are explained in more detail in the following sections.

 Resource parameters

-All resources take an identifier, which is the ID of the account ("Grant") that you want to make the request for.
-This is usually the Grant ID associated with the account's email address.
+In the v7 Nylas Node.js SDK, each resource takes different parameters.
+All resources take an identifier, which is the ID of the account ("grant") that you want to make the request for.
+This is usually the account's grant ID or email address.

 import Nylas from "nylas";